Second annual SESBC conference

 All members of the international scientific advisory board:

-- Christine Roth, Professor at Universität Bayreuth
+- Christina Roth, Professor at Universität Bayreuth

 - Yaniv Gelbstein, Professor at Ben-Gurion University of the Negev